OpenGeoHub/SoilSamples/docs/035-import_wrb_data.md

 for African and Asian continents.
 To increase spatial coverage of the training points for [global soil type mapping](https://github.com/OpenGeoHub/SoilTypeMapping), we can add points generated from the global soil polygon map e.g. [Harmonized World Soil Database](https://iiasa.ac.at/models-tools-data/hwsd) (HWSD) [@hwsd2023].
-This can be done in three steps: first, we prepare summary of all WRB soil types using the HWSDv2 table:
+This can be done in three steps: first, we prepare [summary of all WRB soil types](https://github.com/OpenGeoHub/SoilSamples/blob/main/correlation/hwsd2_summary.csv) in the HWSDv2:

 ```r